What Parents Need To Know

 What Is USL Youth?

-USL Youth is an integrated platform developed by the United Soccer League specifically to elevate the youth player experience.
-It’s designed for boys and girls from U12 through U19, focusing on providing competitive, organized matches during the summer months—and importantly, serving as an entry point into the broader American soccer landscape.
+USL Youth is an integrated platform developed by the United Soccer League to elevate the youth player experience across the country.

 What Is USL Academy?

-The USL Academy is the next step in the USL’s development approach, providing a direct link between elite youth prospects and professional USL clubs:
+The USL Academy is the next step in the USL pathway, providing a direct link between elite youth prospects and professional or pre‑professional USL clubs.

 Can USL Youth or USL Academy Players Also Play on Other Teams?